Flexible Beamforming Design with Two-layer Rotatable Antenna: Synergizing Array and Antenna Rotations: System Model and Problem Formulation

 \subsection{System Model}

-We consider a narrowband downlink communication system as shown in Fig.~1, where a base station (BS) serves a target coverage region via a reconfigurable uniform linear array (ULA)\footnote{The results of this letter apply naturally to uplink communications with similar user coverage requirement.}.
+We consider a narrowband downlink communication system as shown in Fig.~1, where a base station (BS) serves a target coverage region via a reconfigurable uniform linear array (ULA) \footnote{The results of this letter apply naturally to uplink communications with similar user coverage requirement.}.
 The ULA comprises $N$ directional antennas, denoted by $\mathcal{N}\triangleq\{1,2,\ldots,N\}$, with an inter-antenna spacing of $d_0 = \lambda/2$, where $\lambda$ denotes the carrier wavelength.
 The aperture size of the antenna is $\sqrt{A}\times\sqrt{A}$ with $\sqrt{A}\leq d_0$.

-\underline{\bf Hierarchical rotation model:} For the proposed HR-6DMA architecture, the array-wise rotation mechanically changes the orientation of the entire ULA, while the antenna-wise rotation adjusts individual antenna boresights, thereby effectively adjusting its radiation pattern\footnote{In practice, HR-6DMA can be realized via mechanical actuators, e.g., high-precision microelectromechanical systems \cite{11222668}.
-Since mechanical rotation incurs non-negligible latency (from tens of milliseconds to seconds) \cite{10906511}, HR-6DMA is best suited to quasi-stationary scenarios where the beam coverage region remains unchanged over a time interval which is much larger than the mechanical settling time.}.
+\underline{\bf Two-layer rotation model:} For the proposed two-layer RA architecture, the array-wise rotation mechanically changes the orientation of the entire ULA, while the antenna-wise rotation adjusts individual antenna boresights, thereby effectively adjusting its radiation pattern \footnote{In practice, two-layer RA can be realized via mechanical actuators (e.g., servo motors or micro-electromechanical systems) with a wide angular range and millisecond-scale response time~\cite{11222668}.
+The non-negligible response time makes two-layer RA best suited to quasi-stationary scenarios where the beam coverage region changes much more slower than the mechanical response~\cite{10906511}.}.

 Specifically, we consider a two-dimensional global Cartesian coordinate system (GCS) with the origin located at the center of ULA.
 As shown in Fig.~1, the ULA is rotated by an angle $\psi$, with clockwise rotation defined as the positive direction.
 The array rotation is constrained by $|\psi| \le \psi_{\max}$, where $\psi_{\max}$ is the maximum allowable array rotation angle.
 Consequently, the coordinates of the $n$-th antenna are given by